-> A license applicant or licensee who disagrees with a final decision by one of the three licensing agencies (after an administrative hearing at the Office of Administrative Hearings) regarding their license application or existing license may appeal to CCAP.
+A license applicant or licensee who disagrees with the Department’s final decision (after an administrative hearing at the Office of Administrative Hearings) regarding their license application or existing license may appeal to CCAP.

-> The kinds of decisions that may be appealed include, but are not limited to, denial of a license application, denial of a license renewal, or a disciplinary action suspending, revoking, or placing conditions on an existing license.
+The kinds of decisions that may be appealed include, but are not limited to, denial of a license application, denial of a license renewal, or a disciplinary action suspending, revoking, or placing conditions on an existing license.

 5. What is the scope of CCAP’s review on appeal?